gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-script on how to read a file
+Script on how ro read 2 files